MikiMirai/MikiMirai/README.md

 <!--
 **MikiMirai/MikiMirai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on 2 Unity games and a mobile app with MAUI
-- 🌱 I’m currently learning .NET MAUI, Python and Japanese
-- 👯 I’m looking to collaborate on game making
-- 🤔 I’m looking for help with our Mayhem Game
 -->

 <h2 align="center">